Students

 Phone: +49 561 804 7181

-For more information, please read the following link: Use LfS room
+For more information, please see the following link: Use of LfS room

 Time: Always at the beginning of the winter semester

-Location and meeting point: Campus library, Holländischer Platz, entrance hall.
+Place and meeting point: Campus Library, Holländischer Platz, entrance hall.

 Description:

-In cooperation with the Service Office for Studies and Disabilities, the University Library offers the possibility of a library introduction for students with health restrictions and disabilities and for all those who would like an introduction with a little more time at the individual stations.
-The event gives the opportunity to get to know the campus library as the largest location of the UB Kassel under the aspect of accessibility.
-All students who are interested in the support services offered by the Campus Library can participate.
+In cooperation with the Service Center for Studies and Disability, the University Library offers the possibility of a library introduction for students with health restrictions and disabilities and for all those who would like an introduction with a little more time at the individual stations.
+The event gives you the opportunity to get to know the Campus Library as the largest location of Kassel University Library in terms of accessibility.
+All students who are interested in the support services offered by the campus library can take part.

 Contents: